vasspilka/reportier/README.md

 ### Full configuration

-Of course you can you all this in a single configuration in the startup of your application.
+Of course you can have it all in a single configuration in the startup of your application.
 A full configuration would look something like this.

 ```